Nine thoughts on training camp as Seahawks hold final open practice

 Likewise, Sutherland could take advantage of injuries at safety (such as Adams being out).
 But Sutherland suffered a leg injury on the final play Wednesday (there was no update on the nature or severity of the injury).
 Regardless, both have done enough to assure practice squad spots if they are waived and clear waivers, and stay part of the organization.

-9. The most impressive sight of every practice may be that of head coach Pete Carroll — who turns 72 on Sept.
+9. The most impressive sight of every practice might be that of head coach Pete Carroll — who turns 72 on Sept.
 15 — running 100-yard sprints as players go through early warmups.

 Carroll ran sprints again Wednesday in his trademark white long-sleeved shirt, khaki pants and Air Monarchs despite 90-degree heat.
 “That’s Pete, man,” Smith said Wednesday.
 “He’s the ageless wonder.”